-- The animals suppression is the most extreme suppression ever been in the history of the planet.
-If we take into consideration the huge number of animals that are being murdered, the suffer they go through the exploitation, the fact it is world-wide, the speciesism which is everywhere in each culture around the world (language, books, media, parenting, school, etc.), the fact that we are not even close to the exploitation peak - we must realize that the preliminary data is impossible to beat, especially in an ordinary and dogmatic activity.
+- The animals oppression is the most extreme oppression ever been in the history of the planet.
+If we take into consideration the huge number of animals that are being murdered, the suffering they go through and the exploitation.
+The fact that it is world wide, the speciesism which is everywhere in each culture around the world (language, books, media, parenting, school, etc.), the fact that we are not even close to the exploitation peak - we must realize that the preliminary data is impossible to beat, especially with ordinary and dogmatic activity.

 - Animal Rights is a ; it cannot be proven as mathematical theorem can.

 - Many of the animal rights activists are speciesist.
-This is a serious obstacle towards animal liberation, as the animal's interests are not the most important thing in the activists' mind.
+This is a serious obstacle towards animal liberation, as the animal's interests are not the most important thing in the activists' minds.